Universal Soldier (1992 film): Critical response

 Mainstream critics dismissed it as a Terminator 2 clone, or as a typical, mindless action film.
+Metacritic, which uses a weighted average, assigned the a score of 35 out of 100, based on 15 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 In a retrospective review, Drew Taylor from IndieWire said: "This movie rules.
 The introduction of the Emmerich/Devlin double-team, this high concept, moderately budgeted sci-fi action movie is a bouillabaisse of clichés that somehow manages to be a charming, funny, often positively thrilling B-grade treat".

 Franchise

 Sequels

 The two direct-to-TV sequels, Universal Soldier II: Brothers in Arms and Universal Soldier III: Unfinished Business were released in 1998, with Matt Battaglia cast as the titular character.
 A theatrical sequel Universal Soldier: The Return (which ignores the two television sequels) was released in 1999, with Van Damme reprising the role and Michael Jai White cast as another role for the film.
-Meanwhile, the alternative sequels, Universal Soldier: Regeneration and Universal Soldier: Day of Reckoning, were released in 2009 and 2012, respectively, with Van Damme and Lundgren reprising their roles from the first film, ignoring the events of The Return.
+Meanwhile, the alternative sequels, Universal Soldier: Regeneration and Universal Soldier: Day of Reckoning, were released in 2009 and 2012, respectively, with Van Damme and Lundgren reprising their roles from the first film, ignoring the events of Universal Soldier: The Return.

 Reboot

-A reboot was in development and Richard Wenk was set to write the film as of October 2018, which will focus on one resurrected soldier.
+A reboot was in development and Richard Wenk was set to write the film as of October 2018, which would've focused on one resurrected soldier.